metabarcoding/obitools4-doc/content/docs/file_format/csv/_index.md

 {{< code "two_sequences.fasta" fasta true >}}

-The following command allows to count the number of records, and provides a CSV file:
+The following command allows counting the number of records, and provides a CSV file:

 ```bash
 obicount two_sequences.fasta